browserengineering/book/book/scheduling-and-threading.md

 [webworker]: https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API

-In other words: all code in `Browser` will run on the browser thread, and all code in `Tab` and `JSContext` will run on the existing thread.
+In terms of the our browser implementation, all code in `Browser` will run on the *browser* thread, and all code in `Tab` and `JSContext` will run on the *main* thread.

+Let's design out the implementation of this two-thread setup:

-The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.
+* The thread that already exists (the one started by the Python interpreter by default) will be the browser thread, and we'll make a new one for the main thread.

-The two threads will communicate as follows:
+* The two threads will communicate as follows:

-* The browser thread will place tasks on the main thread `TaskRunner`.
+  * *Browser->main*: The browser thread will place tasks on the main thread `TaskRunner`.

+  * *Main->browser*: The main thread will call two new methods on `Browser`:
+     `commit` and `set_needs_animation_frame`. `commit` will copy the display list the browser thread.
+     `set_needs_animation_frame` will request an animation frame.

+The control flow for generating a rendered frame will be:

-* The main thread will call a new method called `commit` on `Browser` that copies across the display list the browser thread, and one called `set_needs_animation_frame` that requests an animation frame.
+1. The main thread (or browser thread) code requests an animation frame.
+2. The browser thread event loop schedules an animation frame on the main thread `TaskRunner`.
+3. The main thread executes its part of rendering, then calls `browser.commit`.
+4. The browser rasters the display list and draws to the screen.

+Other tasks started by the browser thread event loop (input event handlers for mouse and keyboard) will work like this:

+1. The main thread event loop calls the appropriate method on the `browser`.
+2. If the event's target is in the web page, the browser will schedule a task on the main thead `TaskRunner`.
+3. The main thread executes the task.
+If the task affects rendering, it calls `browser.set_needs_animation_frame`.

-Begin by adding a `threading.Thread` object called `main_thread` to `TaskRunner`, with a `target of` `run`.
-Since it's not running just once through, `run_once` is renamed to `run`).
+Let's implement this design.
+Begin by adding a `threading.Thread` object called `main_thread` to `TaskRunner`, with a `target of` `run`. `run` will no longer just go once through, and will instead start an infinite loop looking for tasks.
+This infinite loop will keep the main thread live indefinitely.

 ``` {.python}
 class TaskRunner: